Supreme Court Considering Multiple Anti-LGBTQ Cases

 Florida v.
 NetChoice: In this case, Florida has appealed to defend its newly passed law that stops social-media outlets from “censoring users based on viewpoint.”
 LGBTQ groups say that social-media groups should be able to ban hate speech because “without adequate content-moderation policies, digital forums and apps can become breeding grounds for homophobia, bullying (cyber and otherwise), harassment, and misinformation.”
 The 11th Circuit U.S. Court of Appeals ruled the Florida law violated the First Amendment rights of the social-media companies.
 It cited such Supreme Court precedents as Hurley v.
 Irish-American Gay, establishing the right of a St. Patrick’s Day parade organizer to ban participation by LGBTQ groups.
 The Supreme Court has not yet indicated whether it will hear the appeal, but several panelists at preview conferences said they believe there’s a good likelihood it will.

 NetChoice v.
-Texas: Texas and Florida are often dancing together these days—and have done so here, with Texas also passing a law to stop social-media outlets from banning certain “viewpoints.”
+Texas: Texas and Florida are often dancing together these days—and are doing so here, with Texas also passing a law to stop social-media outlets from banning certain “viewpoints.”
 This case is still in procedural motions in lower courts, with the latest being a Fifth Circuit order that allows the law to take effect while the legal challenge winds its way through the courts.
 NetChoice asked the Supreme Court to vacate the Fifth Circuit’s order and, in an apparent 6 to 3 vote, the Court granted that request, keeping the Texas law null for now.
 Justices Samuel Alito, Clarence Thomas, and Neil Gorsuch dissented.
 The case on the merits of the legal challenge will now proceed.

 © 2022 Keen News Service.
 All rights reserved.